stalker-tools/real_weapons_mod_clear_sky/README.md

 ### Ammo parameters graphs analysis

 Look at graphs how unrealistic the ammo characteristics looks :astonished: ...
+5.45x39 and 5.56x45 ammo power five times less than real !

 Main ammo parameter is power impulse: `k_hit` coefficient, it expressed as `1 = 300 Joules`. `1 Joule = (m * v^2) / 2` SI unit of kinetic energy.
 So to get bullet kinetic energy we need know bullet speed and bullet mass.
 To get this manufacturer data sheet files or wiki used.